dgtaheno/artillery-Genius-Genius_Pro-X1-Marlinfw/README.md

 So the following files were generated for this project:

 <li><a href="https://github.com/dgtaheno/artillery-Genius-Marlinfw/blob/Marlin-2.1.2.1/Marlin%202.1.2.1.hex">Marlin 2.1.2.1.hex</a></li>

+If you have Artillery Genius with BLTouch(not tested, your feedback is appreciated here):
+<li><a href="https://github.com/dgtaheno/artillery-Genius-Marlinfw/blob/Marlin-2.1.2.1/Marlin%202.1.2.1_BLT.hex">Marlin 2.1.2.1_BLT.hex</a></li>

+If you have Artillery Genius Pro(not tested, your feedback is appreciated here):

+<li><a href="https://github.com/dgtaheno/artillery-Genius-Genius-Pro-X1-Marlinfw/blob/Marlin-2.1.2.1/Marlin%202.1.2.1_PRO.bin">Marlin 2.1.2.1_PRO.bin</a></li>

+If you have Artillery X1(not tested, your feedback is appreciated here):
+<li><a href="https://github.com/dgtaheno/artillery-Genius-Marlinfw/blob/Marlin-2.1.2.1/Marlin%202.1.2.1-X1.hex">Marlin 2.1.2.1-X1.hex</a></li>

+And these files are general and common for all these versions(Artillery Genius(with and without BLT/Genius Pro / X1)):

 <li><a href="https://github.com/dgtaheno/artillery-Genius-Marlinfw/blob/Marlin-2.1.2.1/SD%20TFT%20update.zip">SD TFT update.zip</a></li>
 <li><a href="https://github.com/dgtaheno/artillery-Genius-Marlinfw/blob/Marlin-2.1.2.1/Reset%20Settings.gcode">Reset Settings.gcode</a></li>

-If you have Artillery Genius with BLTouch:
-<li><a href="https://github.com/dgtaheno/artillery-Genius-Marlinfw/blob/Marlin-2.1.2.1/Marlin%202.1.2.1_BLT.hex">Marlin 2.1.2.1_BLT.hex</a></li>

-If you have X1:
-<li><a href="https://github.com/dgtaheno/artillery-Genius-Marlinfw/blob/Marlin-2.1.2.1/Marlin%202.1.2.1-X1.hex">Marlin 2.1.2.1-X1.hex</a></li>

 <p align="right">(<a href="#top">back to top</a>)</p>